tomasferrarisenda/automate-all-the-things-transcendence/README.md

 5. Delete it.
 6. Now you can run the destroy-all-the-things pipeline.

-I will repeat these instructions in the [Destroy All The Things Pipeline](#destroy-all-the-things-pipeline).
+I will repeat these instructions in the [Destroy All The Things Pipeline](#destroy-all-the-things-pipeline) instructions.

 <br/>
 <br/>